What is a Chromosome? Type, Discover, Functions, Structure

 Nucleosome model of chromosome structure –

 A histone protein called H1 acts as a sealing by sticking to the top end of the bundled DNA.
-In addition to the above, that part of DNA that is located between two nucleosomes, that is, serves to connect nucleosomes, is called Linker DNA.
+In addition to the above, that part of DNA located between two nucleosomes, which serves to connect nucleosomes, is called Linker DNA.

 Gant Chromosome –

-Under this, chromosomes of the huge size found in special cells of living beings come, these are chromosomes.
+Under this, chromosomes of huge size are found in special cells of living beings; these are chromosomes.

 What is a chromosome

-These chromosomes are called lampbrush chromosomes because of their structure like a lamp cleaning brush in shape.
+These chromosomes are called lampbrush chromosomes because of their structure, which is like a lamp-cleaning brush in shape.
 They were discovered by scientist Ruckert in the year 1892.

 These are the largest chromosomes found in the cell.
-And it is mainly found in the primary egg cells of birds etc.
+It is mainly found in the primary egg cells of birds, etc.

 What is a chromosome